cogentcore/core/README.md

 * add option for no window render at all while iconfied

 * arrow nav for menubar

-* drag should be stateful -- only drag current item -- logic is in there but not working properly

 * DND needs enter / exit / hover events so nodes can signal their ability to accept drop.
   + hover -> spring load auto-open tree..